QuentinAndre/Website/content/post/clean-analyze-distbuilder-data-python/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: "Cleaning and Analyzing distBuilder Data"
+title: "Cleaning and Analyzing distBuilder Data in Python"
 subtitle: ""
 summary: "You have used the distBuilder library to collect data, now what?
-This post walks you through the basics of cleaning and analyzing distribution builder data."
+This post walks you through the basics of cleaning and analyzing distribution builder data in Python."
 authors: [Quentin André]
 tags: [Numerical Cognition, Python, distBuilder, Tutorial]
 categories: []
 date: 2018-04-08
-lastmod: 2018-04-08
+lastmod: 2021-04-30
 featured: false
 draft: false
 toc: true